Skip to main content

 Update the status of an existing webhook

-To change the status of a webhook, send the entire payload with the status that you need to be set to your webhook.
+To change the status of a webhook, send the entire payload with the status that must be set to your webhook.
 You can set the status to ACTIVE or INACTIVE.

 Original ACTIVE subscription: